Cement Boards for Rendering UK: A Complete Fixing and Finishing Guide

 Integrating Cement Boards into a Complete Render System

-• Basecoat adhesion performance: When applied to correctly prepared STS boards, compatible thin-coat render systems significantly exceed the ETAG 004 minimum adhesion requirement of 0.08 N/mm², confirming that the fibre cement surface provides a reliable mechanical key for long-term bond strength.
+• Basecoat adhesion performance: when applied to correctly prepared STS boards, compatible thin-coat render systems significantly exceed the ETAG 004 minimum adhesion requirement of 0.08 N/mm², confirming that the fibre cement surface provides a reliable mechanical key for long-term bond strength.

-• Exposure window before rendering: Boards can remain unrendered for up to 6 months, but applying PU adhesive at joints if rendering is delayed beyond 2 months is strongly recommended.
+• Exposure window before rendering: boards can remain unrendered for up to 6 months, but applying PU adhesive at joints if rendering is delayed beyond 2 months is strongly recommended.
 Best practice is to render within 3 months of board installation to minimise surface preparation.

 Summary and Next Steps